Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts: Introduction

-Femtolensing of distant GRBs has been proposed in Ref.~\cite{Gould:1991td,Nemiroff:1995ak} to probe the dark object with mass range between $\mathcal{O}(10^{-17})M_\odot$ and $\mathcal{O}(10^{-13})M_\odot$.
-This base on that, even through the two images of a GRB created by a lens are unresolved in space or time, their wave fronts will induce different phase shifts during propagation because of the different path and gravitational potential.
-We expect to observe interference fringes in the GRB frequency spectrum, if the phase shift is $\mathcal{O}(1)$.
-The recent GRB observations provide more accurate measurements of redshift and frequency spectrum, and they have been utilized for femtolensing analysis to constrain PBHs~\cite{Barnacka:2012bm,Katz:2018zrn}.
+Femtolensing of distant GRBs was proposed in Refs.~\cite{Gould:1991td,Nemiroff:1995ak} to probe dark objects with a mass range between $\mathcal{O}(10^{-17})M_\odot$ and $\mathcal{O}(10^{-13})M_\odot$.
+This is based on the fact that, even though the two images of a GRB created by a lens are unresolved in space or time, their wavefronts will induce different phase shifts during propagation because of the different paths and gravitational potentials.
+We expect to observe interference fringes in the GRB frequency spectrum if the phase shift is $\mathcal{O}(1)$.
+Recent GRB observations provide more accurate measurements of redshift and frequency spectra, and they have been utilized for femtolensing analysis to constrain PBHs~\cite{Barnacka:2012bm,Katz:2018zrn}.

-In this work, we scrutinize the signature of interference fringe among the GRB energy spectra from Swift XRT data.
-The XRT data focus on energy range from 0.2 keV to 10 keV.
-The PBH-induced femtolensing is modeled from the transiting PBHs, following the DM spacial distribution, with masses between $10^{-16}M_\odot$ and $10^{-13}M_\odot$.
-We adopt the formalism from Ref.\cite{Katz:2018zrn}, in which the non-pointlike nature of GRBs is taken into account, and predict the interference fringe in the GRB energy spectrum.
+In this work, we scrutinize the signatures of interference fringes in the GRB energy spectra from Swift XRT data.
+The XRT data focuses on the energy range from 0.2 keV to 10 keV.
+The PBH-induced femtolensing is modeled from transiting PBHs, following the DM spacial distribution, with masses between $10^{-16}M_\odot$ and $10^{-13}M_\odot$.
+We adopt the formalism from Ref.~\cite{Katz:2018zrn}, in which the non-pointlike nature of GRBs is taken into account, and predict the interference fringes in the GRB energy spectrum.
 For the null hypothesis, each GRB energy spectrum is modeled by the BAND parameterization after the minimization of the chi-square value.
-By comparing the statistic quantities of $\chi^2$ per degree of freedom and $P$-value between the PBH femtolensing and the BAND model, we highlight the most likely 22 GRB events in Table~\ref{tab:label1} that are imprinted with the signatures of interference fringe.
-On the other hand, there are 85 GRB events, in Table~\ref{tab:label2},~\ref{tab:label3},~\ref{tab:label4},~\ref{tab:label5}, and~\ref{tab:label6}, disfavor the interpretation of PBH femtolensing.
+By comparing the statistical quantities of $\chi^2$ per degree of freedom and $P$-value between the PBH femtolensing and the BAND model, we highlight the 21 most likely GRB events in Table~\ref{tab:label1} that are imprinted with the signatures of interference fringes.
+On the other hand, 85 GRB events in Table~\ref{tab:label2},~\ref{tab:label3},~\ref{tab:label4},~\ref{tab:label5}, and~\ref{tab:label6} disfavor the interpretation of PBH femtolensing.
 They are used to constrain $f_{\rm PBH}$, the fractional abundance of PBHs, in the mass window $10^{-16} M_\odot \leq M_{\rm PBH} \leq 10^{-13} M_\odot$.